iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: wrpme_error_t wrpme_remove_all(wrpme_handle_t handle)

     Removes all the entries on all the nodes of the wrpme cluster.
-The function returns when the command has been dispatched and executed on the whole cluster or an error occured.
+The function returns when the command has been dispatched and executed on the whole cluster or an error occurred.

     This call is *not* atomic: if the command cannot be dispatched on the whole cluster, it will be dispatched on as many nodes as possible and the function will return with a wrpme_e_ok code.